 “Everyone, be supplier or retailer, has seen amazing business over the last two years, I know not for everyone, but generally, the market has been flying along.”

 The AGM was held on June 13 at Manufacturing Technology Centre (MTC) in Coventry, an independent research and technology organisation.
-The day has special speakers talking about design and the industry: Vanessa Brady OBE, founder of the Society of British and International Design, Michael Boland from De Dietrich and Steve Nesbitt, chief technologist of the MTC.
+The day has special speakers talking about design and the industry: Vanessa Brady OBE, founder of the Society of British and International Design, Michael Boland, sales director of AB Distributors, which handles De Dietrich in Ireland, and Steve Nesbitt, chief technologist of the MTC.

 Miller said about the event: “Following the success of last year’s meeting, we wanted to exceed the expectations of our members once again with a variety of engaging speakers and workshops along with another exceptional venue.